MonterraByte/libcdio-sys/README.md

     [dependencies]
     libcdio-sys = "0.5"

-Then, add the following to your crate root:

-    extern crate libcdio_sys;

 By default, `libcdio-sys` will link to libcdio, libiso9660 and libudf.
 You can control which libraries are linked using the following:

     [dependencies]